• Skip to primary navigation

 Using softened butter is important in baking recipes because of the chemistry involved.
 Baked goods bake differently depending on the temperature of the butter, so be sure to follow the recipe instructions.
 Pies and scones use cold butter and are denser and rich in butter flavor.
 Cakes and cookies call for softened or melted butter, and are more moist and tender.

 Softened butter will incorporate better with other ingredients in a recipe than cold butter.
+When a cookie recipe calls for creaming the butter and sugar together, it means to beat the butter together with sugar; cold butter won’t blend well, while room temp butter blend nice and smooth.
 While I can sometimes get away with not softening my butter in some cookie recipes, I have found that it makes a noticeable difference in cakes and cupcakes.

 When a recipe calls for “softened butter,” it means butter that is soft enough that you could press a finger into it, but not so soft that it is almost melting.
 You will always get the best results when the butter is uniformly soft, something that can be tricky to do if you are rushing the process.

-I’ve got 4 successfully tested methods for softening butter quickly that I’m going to share with you today.
+I’ve got 4 successfully tested methods for faster softening quickly that I’m going to share with you today.

 1. Grating the butter.